cobyqa/cobyqa/docs/source/refs/linalg.rst

 .. currentmodule:: cobyqa.linalg

-This module implements the subproblem solvers of COBYQA.
+This module implements the subproblem solvers of |project|.
 They should be investigated for specific purposes only, and users who just wish to solve general derivative-free optimization problems should instead refer to the function `cobyqa.minimize`.

 .. autosummary::